-Community means people who live, work, or visit the Shire and are united by at least one common characteristic such as geography, shared interests, impacts, values, experiences or traditions.
+"Community" is people who live, work or visit the Shire and are united by at least one common characteristic such as geography, shared interests, impacts, values, experiences or traditions.

-Community consultation means the practice of actively bringing community and stakeholder values into decisions about the plans, projects, and policies that Council develops on behalf of the community, using a range of methods.
+"Community consultation" is the practice of actively bringing community and stakeholder values into decisions about the plans, projects and policies that Council develops on behalf of the community, using a range of methods.

-Consultation means seeking and receiving feedback or opinion, usually on a proposed plan or decision, e.g. seeking comment on a draft policy or concept.
+"consultation" is seeking and receiving feedback or opinion, usually on a proposed plan or decision, e.g. seeking comment on a draft policy or concept.

-Stakeholder means groups, communities and individuals who have an interest in the decisions of Council and are directly impacted by their outcomes but may not necessarily reside or work here.
+"stakeholder" is groups, communities and individuals who have an interest in the decisions of Council and are directly impacted by their outcomes but may not necessarily reside or work here.